Search

 • 1 heaping tsp dehydrated jalapeño

-• 2 tbsps dehydrated feta or cheddar cheese (optional)
+• 2 tbsps dehydrated shredded cheddar cheese, or cheese powder

-• ½ tsp bouillon powder chicken, vegetable or beef
+• ½ tsp bouillon powder, chicken, beef, or vegetable

 • 2 tsp chili powder